ieskudero/three-dxf-viewer/README.md

 ## Example

-To use it just initialize the main class and launch `getFromFile` or `getFrompath` methods.
+To use it just initialize the main class and launch `getFromFile` or `getFromPath` methods.

 ```js